buttonwoodcx/doc-bcx-aurelia-dnd/src/tutorial/typescript-support.md

 export class App implements TargetDelegate {
   dndService: DndService;

-  // need to declare "dnd" before using it,
+  // need to declare 'dnd' before using it,
   // otherwise TypeScript compiler will complain.
-  // "dnd?: any;" also works, but has no typing information. dnd?: TargetDelegateInjectedDnd;
+  // 'dnd?: any;' also works, but has no typing information. dnd?: TargetDelegateInjectedDnd;

   constructor(dndService: DndService) {